What Are the Medicaid Spend Down Rules?

 Married Couples Have Special Spend Down Rules.

-In the case of married couples, it is often important that any spend-down steps be taken only after the unhealthy spouse moves to a nursing home if this would affect the amount of money the community spouse would get to keep, called the community spouse’s resource allowance.
+In the case of married couples, it is often important that any spend-down steps be taken only after the unhealthy spouse moves to a nursing home.
+This may affect the amount of money the community spouse would get to keep, called the community spouse’s resource allowance.

 At McClelland Law Firm, we believe that limiting our practice areas provides the greatest value to our clients.
 To us, value means providing exceptional service and efficient processes for each of our practice areas.